How a Space-Time Singularity Helps Remove the Ultraviolet Divergence Problem: Motivation, Significance, and Background

 The situation here is different from that in Minkowski space-time: In the latter case, for an uncharged particle ($q=0$) on Euclidean 3-space with one point (say, the origin $\vzero$) removed, the Dirac Hamiltonian is essentially self-adjoint \cite{Sve81}.
 This roughly means that no probability can flow into or out of the point $\vzero$ and has the consequence \cite{HT20} that no IBC Hamiltonian with particle creation exists.
 As mentioned in the introduction, that changes when a sufficiently strong Coulomb field is added to the Hamiltonian: then the Dirac Hamiltonian is not essentially self-adjoint, and IBC Hamiltonians exist \cite{HT20}.
-In the present paper, the action of a Coulomb field on the quantum particle is not necessary (i.e., we can allow $q=0$), as the graviational field alone already lifts the essential self-adjointness of the Dirac Hamiltonian.
-In fact, we can even allow $m=0$, and the gravitational field created by $Q,M$ is still sufficient to ensure that the Dirac Hamiltonian is not essentially self-adjoint, and an IBC Hamiltonian exists.
+In the present paper, the action of a Coulomb field on the quantum particle is not necessary (i.e., we can allow $q=0$), as the gravitational field alone already lifts the essential self-adjointness of the Dirac Hamiltonian.
+In fact, we can even allow $m=0$, and the gravitational field of the sRN metric with parameters $Q,M$ is still sufficient to ensure that the Dirac Hamiltonian is not essentially self-adjoint, and an IBC Hamiltonian exists.

 We do not aim here at identifying all possible IBC Hamiltonians on the sRN space-time; we limit ourselves to a few examples.